Best places to stay in Krakow: discover why this Southern Polish city is one of the best destinations to visit in Central Europe

 Tourism in Krakow: Overview

-The city’s surroundings have also unique attractions worth visiting, such as the Wieliczka Salt Mine.
-Finally, Auschwitz and its eerie location is just 65 kilometers from the Krakow city center.
+Its surroundings have also unique attractions worth visiting, such as the Wieliczka Salt Mine.
+Finally, Auschwitz and its eerie location is just 65 kilometers from the city center.
+You can also check here for day trips from Krakow.

 Cost of Travel in Krakow